pmaher1/MATH1061-Notes/README.md

 Week 1 - Almost complete ~95% (The inserts need attention)

-Week 2 - About 50% complete, plenty of content and lots of fixing up
+Week 2 - Same progess as week 1, could use revision and cleaning up

+Week 3 - Beginning of proof, very slight progress, planning on more soon ~2%

-Week 3+ - 0%
+Week 4+ - 0%